|Take a virtual tour of Saint Luke’s Hospital Maternity Center (Click here)|

 Convenience and coordination are emphasized with the new Hockaday Center.
 Services include the Breast Center with digital imaging capabilities, Maternal-Fetal Medicine, Labor & Delivery, Neonatal Intensive Care, and Urogynecology, as well as non-traditional services such as emotional wellness counseling, a women’s health liaison to help patients navigate the services offered at Saint Luke’s, and the Women’s Shoppe, a new retail boutique providing unique items for women of all ages.

-Additionally, we recently implemented two new programs unique to Saint Luke’s Health System – The Kansas City Regional Human Milk Bank and the Cord Blood Program.
+Additionally, we have two programs, which are unique to Saint Luke’s Health System – The Kansas City Regional Human Milk Bank and the Cord Blood Program.